phpstan/phpstan/website/src/config-reference.md

 Vague typehints
 ------------

 [Level 6](#rule-level) checks for missing typehints.
-Not only it reports when there's no typehing at all, but also when it's not specific enough.
+Not only it reports when there's no typehint at all, but also when it's not specific enough.
 PHPStan needs to know about array item types.
 So `array` isn't specific enough but `int[]` is.

 If you want to use level 6 to report missing typehints, but are fine with `array` instead of `int[]`, you can disable this behaviour by setting `checkMissingIterableValueType` key to false: